serverless/blog/posts/2016-11-16-serverless-v1.2.0.md

 ### Refactorings and bugfixes

-We've fixed a bunch of bugs (thanks for bringing the up!) and also started our process of [codebase refactorings](https://github.com/serverless/serverless/issues/2645) which will make the whole onboarding process for new contributors even easier.
+We've fixed a bunch of bugs (thanks for bringing them up!) and also started our process of [codebase refactorings](https://github.com/serverless/serverless/issues/2645) which will make the whole onboarding process for new contributors even easier.

 ### Next steps

 We've already started to fill up the next [milestones](https://github.com/serverless/serverless/milestones) for Serverless.
 Check out the [1.3 milestone](https://github.com/serverless/serverless/milestone/17) to see what to expect in two weeks.

 We hope that you have fun with the new release!
-Let is know if you have any questions or feedback in [our Forum](http://forum.serverless.com/) or [Github Issues](https://github.com/serverless/serverless/issues).
+Let us know if you have any questions or feedback in [our Forum](http://forum.serverless.com/) or [Github Issues](https://github.com/serverless/serverless/issues).